The translation of this document is outdated.

 development programme and territorial planning;

-the annual economic report of the previous year;
+6) the council decision on the annual economic report of the

 7) the audit opinions of the State Audit Office and the

-measures taken by the city or municipality council to rectify
+measures taken by the council to rectify discovered

 8) the participation of the local government in co-operation